How to Make Camper Skirting Out of Foam Board Insulation

 This side of our camper was sitting in gravel, so following a tip from one of our neighbors, I dug out a trench (using the claw side of a hammer) for the skirting to sit in.

-Unless you’re in a location that gets very high winds, you may not need to do anything more than this to hold the skirting in place along the bottom, but if you are in a very windy area or if you don’t have gravel, read on.
-I’ll be sharing some other ideas for how to hold the skirting in place.
+Unless you’re in a location that gets very high winds, you may not need to do anything more than this to hold the skirting in place along the bottom.
+However, if you are in a very windy area or if you don’t have gravel, read on.
+I’ll share some other ideas for holding the skirting in place.

 On one side of our camper, the ground was dirt instead of gravel, so to hold the foam board in place on this side we pounded tent stakes into the ground on each side of the foam.
-This worked very well and also made it easy to remove a single panel if we needed to access the area underneath the RV for some reason.
+This worked very well and made removing a single panel easy if we needed to access the area underneath the RV for some reason.

 Here’s a photo of one of the tent stakes on the inside: